noamteyssier/ClusterDock/README.md

 julia Extract.jl -i k2*/

 # run on all k directories and use 16 threads
+# note that the -p flag is an argument to julia and not the program
 julia -p 16 Extract.jl -i k*/

 # run on all k directories for all receptors using 24 threads